scramjs/express-web-components/README.md

 `path: string`

 The URL path that the route will be associated with.

+## `<express-param></express-param>`

+Equivalent to [app.param()](http://expressjs.com/en/4x/api.html#app.param) or [router.param()](http://expressjs.com/en/4x/api.html#router.param), depending on its immediate parent element.

+##### Properties

+`name: string`

+The name of the parameter that the callback will be triggered for.

+`callback: (req: express.Request, res: express.Response, next: express.NextFunction, value: string, name: string): => any`

+The callback triggered on the corresponding route parameter.
+The parameters to the callback are the request object, the response object, the next middleware, the value of the route parameter, and the name of the route parameter.

 Node.js is a trademark of Joyent, Inc. and is used with its permission.
 We are not endorsed by or affiliated with Joyent.